Lissy93/dashy/docs/icons.md

 ## No Icon
 If you don't wish for a given item or section to have an icon, just leave out the `icon` attribute.

+---

+## Icon Collections and Resources

+The following website provide good-quality, free icon sets.
+To use any of these icons, just copy the link to the raw icon (it should end in `.svg` or `.png`) and paste it as your `icon`, or download and save the icons in `/public/item-icons` or pass through with a Docker volume as described above.
+Full credit to the authors, please see the licenses for each service for usage and copyright information.

+- [dashboard-icons](https://github.com/WalkxCode/dashboard-icons) - 350+ high-quality icons for commonly self-hosted services, maintained by [@WalkxCode](https://github.com/WalkxCode)
+- [SVG Box](https://svgbox.net/iconsets/) - Cryptocurrency, social media apps and flag icons
+- [Simple Icons](https://simpleicons.org/) - Free SVG brand icons, with easy API access
+- [Icons8](https://icons8.com/icons) - Thousands of icons, all with free 64x64 versions
+- [Flat Icon](https://www.flaticon.com/) - Wide variety of icon sets, almost all free to use

+If you are a student, then you can get free access to premium icons on [Icon Scout](https://education.github.com/pack/redeem/iconscout-student) or [Icons8](https://icons8.com/github-students) using the GitHub Student Pack.